1. How much does Iowa divorce cost?

 6. How does Alimony work in Iowa?

 Alimony is not as common as it was when women were less likely to work.
 Iowa courts came to rarely award alimony and then in 2015, the Iowa Supreme Court ruled that alimony should normally be awarded in long term marriages (20 years or more) so we have recently seen more frequent awards.
 Some of my clients simply make their own agreement on alimony, often for a limited amount of time while the spouse with the lower income has time to adjust.
 But most cases do not involve alimony.
+In some cases, parties will do a property settlement instead of alimony since alimony is modifiable and a property settlement is not.
+Also, alimony is taxable income to the recipient but a property settlement is not.

 7. How do I get started?